 Dr. Grubb designed her office space to support the needs of the fearful pet in a neutral space, offer more treatment options for better results, and allow mobile practitioners use of the space as co-op members.
-“The more options available to a practitioner in terms of accessible treatment modalities, physical locations, and collaborative partners, only increases the likelihood of a positive outcome for the patient.
-To the best of my knowledge, this is a business model for care that does not exist anywhere else in the veterinary community.”
+“The more options available to a practitioner in terms of accessible treatment modalities, physical locations, and collaborative partners only increases the likelihood of a positive outcome for the patient.
+To the best of my knowledge, this is a business model for care not seen elsewhere in the veterinary community.”

 FOR OUR CLIENTS, Dr. Grubb, and the team affiliated with the co-op, would love to talk to you about a variety of treatment options for your small animal companion.
 We would love to help your pets enjoy the freedom of movement.
 Let us write your pet’s prescription for mobility today.
 If you would like to make an appointment, please click here.

 FOR OUR VETERINARY COLLEAGUES, The Rehab Vets provides a spacious, welcoming environment for you to work with your patients and clients and run your business independently.
 We can help with various administrative needs, refer patients within the co-op for alternative therapies or services, and assist with patient care during vacations or continuing education opportunities.
 As the co-op grows, so does the ability to offer additional services.
 If you would like to discuss how the co-op can help you and your patients, please click here.

 We look forward to meeting and working with you and your pet on the path to healthful success.

 MEET THE PROFESSIONALS